Skip to Content

 The impact of the collision, coupled with the mass of a car compared to that of a human body, means that walkers and bikers can suffer:

 As a cyclist or pedestrian, you have the same rights as any other road user.
-If you have been involved in a bicycle or pedestrian accident, it's important to understand your legal rights and options for seeking compensation for your injuries and damages.
-Our team of experienced Nashville bicycle and pedestrian accident attorneys can help you navigate the legal process and fight for the compensation you deserve.
+If you have been involved in a bicycle or pedestrian accident, it is important to understand your legal rights and options for seeking compensation for your injuries and damages.
+Our team of experienced Nashville bicycle and pedestrian accident attorneys can help you navigate the legal process and pursue the compensation you deserve.

 Some important points to consider include: